Blog

 Struggling with irregular sleep patterns or insomnia?
 Cognitive Behavioral Therapy for Insomnia (CBT-I) is an evidence-based treatment that addresses the root causes of sleep issues, not just the symptoms.
 CBT-I helps reset your sleep patterns by challenging unhelpful thoughts, using techniques like stimulus control, sleep restriction, and building a consistent sleep-wake schedule.
 It also encourages lifestyle changes like reducing caffeine and creating a calming pre-sleep routine.
 Unlike quick fixes, CBT-I offers long-term solutions to help you achieve healthier, more restful sleep.

-How to Use Self-Monitoring to Improve Your Eating Habits: Practical Tips from Behavioral Therapy
+Use Self-Monitoring to Improve Eating Habits

 Self-monitoring is a powerful behavioral therapy tool that helps improve eating habits by tracking food intake, hunger cues, and emotional states.
 By increasing awareness of eating patterns and triggers, such as stress or boredom, individuals can make more mindful and healthier food choices.
 Practical tips for self-monitoring include recording meals, paying attention to hunger and fullness levels, and identifying emotional triggers for overeating.
 Setting goals, tracking progress, and reflecting on the data can further reinforce positive changes, leading to better emotional regulation and a healthier relationship with food.